ggrajeda/boston-zip-earnings/README.md

 First, the salaries of the northeastern neighborhoods&mdash;not the islands&mdash;are relatively constant.
 These neighborhoods are Charlestown, East Boston, and South Boston.
 Second, the salaries of the southwestern neighborhoods&mdash;mainly West Roxbury and Hyde Park&mdash;seem to be rising.
 These neighborhoods started off well and ended up better.
 Third, the center of the city is noticeably darker than other areas, especially in comparison to southwestern Boston.
 In other words, city employees in Fenway, Roxbury, Mission Hill, Dorchester, and Mattapan are consisitently earning less than their counterparts in other neighborhoods&mdash;regardless of their occupation.
 Indeed, it is important to note that these trends hold among teachers and non-teachers.
 Thus, disparities between neighborhoods appear even when partitioning the data into blocks of comparable education and profession.

 ## Methods
+Source code for the project can be found in this repo.

 One common question might be whether it is appropriate to use city employee salaries as a proxy for household income.
 The answer is somewhere between yes and no. While it seems that city employee salaries correlate strongly with household income reported by the census, the former data set excludes some obvious outliers on both sides of the spectrum.
 The homeless and unemployed are not included in city employee salary data.
 Neither are wealthy financiers in downtown Boston.
 Yet while city employee earnings may not reflect the full range of incomes in Boston, the data set does a reasonable job of depicting general trends.
 And city data has one important advantage over census data: it is reported yearly.
 While census data gives us insight into trends at the macroscopic level, city data sets allow us to follow micro-trends.

 Another common question might be whether any controls were used.
 This project is admittedly exploratory, so apart from the blocking, I did not control for many relevant variables, and regrettably, there were not enough city employees in non-teaching jobs to subset by profession further than "teacher" and "non-teacher."
 But it is important to note that the point of the project is not to make the claim that city employers are consciously discriminating against residents of a certain neighborhood.
 The goal of this project is instead to show that there are substantial disparities in city employee earnings between the neighborhoods of Boston, disparities that may point to a deeper structural issue like inequality of opportunity.